 The laboratory firstly reviews the tumble dryer’s documentation and notes the machine’s functions and other relevant facts.

 The tumble dryer’s ability to dry the laundry is tested using a standard setting (cupboard dry) for cotton textiles.
 White cotton textiles are moistened to a moisture content of 50% and the tumble dryer is loaded according to the specified maximum capacity.
 The moisture content of the laundry after drying is measured by weighing and is compared with the weight before drying.
 The average value from five drying cycles forms the basis of assessment and rating.

-The total programme time is recorded (standard setting for cotton textiles and cupboard dry).
+The total program time is recorded (standard setting for cotton textiles and cupboard dry).

 Moist white cotton shirts are tumble dried and, after drying, the softness and degree of creasing of the shirts are assessed.

-The noise level during the drying programme is measured according to standard method EN 60704-2-6:2012.
+The noise level during the drying program is measured according to standard method EN 60704-2-6:2012.

 The evaluation of user-friendliness includes the following elements: